How Mother&Baby tested and selected the best baby ear defenders on the market in 2025.

 We love how the Alpine Muffy Baby Ear Defenders are thoughtfully designed to avoid putting pressure on the sensitive parts of your little one's head.
 The easily adjustable Velcro strap ensures a snug, comfortable fit while keeping the ear cups securely in place.
 Our senior writer, Samantha, tested these and appreciated the overall design, noting they aren’t too chunky or uncomfortable on her daughter's head.
 While she found the ear cups a bit tricky to adjust, she found it reassuring to know they wouldn’t shift or fall out of place on the headband.

 The ear defenders are made without any metal or hard parts, so they're soft and comfortable.
-Samantha loved the soft shells in particular, describing the way they cupped her daughter's ear without squishing or hurting them.
+Samantha loved the soft shells in particular, describing how they cupped her daughter's ear without squishing or hurting them.
 Samantha said: "My daughter is 18 months old and doesn't like anything on her head, but surprisingly, she actually keeps these on".
 Samantha took the ear defenders with them when travelling in noisy cities because she noticed her daughter was previously covering her ears, and found she was a lot happier when wearing them.
 She even wore them to the Formula One and wasn't bothered about the noises in the slightest.
 Samantha said, "She actually loved wearing them too."

-We like that the product comes with a handy spare headband, and matching carry bag to keep them safe and clean while storing or travelling.
+We like that the product comes with a handy spare headband and matching carry bag to keep them safe and clean while storing or travelling.
 We also love that these ear defenders are useful for use during scans, as they don't contain metal.

 Read our full Alpine Muffy Baby Ear Protection review